 There are numerous tools that you can make use of to improve your customer journey mapping process – especially in the realm of software.

 Such tools are easily classified by function as follows:

 Tools that fit into this category assist your team in creating graphical representations of a customer’s journey by providing a simplified toolset, prebuilt diagrams and more.

 These tools allow individuals involved in the mapping process to share information, update conceptual details and work together in general without succumbing to confusion through opaque separation of concerns.

-Here, common business development tools such as Voice of the Customer analytics, customer experience software, employee experience software, VoC surveys, and other VoC tools factor in, allowing organizations to not only capture raw information for mapping purposes, but group and otherwise arrange said information to make it more cohesive and useful overall.
+Here, common business development software and tools such as Voice of the Customer analytics, customer experience software, employee experience software, VoC surveys, and other VoC tools factor in, allowing organizations to not only capture raw information for mapping purposes, but group and otherwise arrange said information to make it more cohesive and useful overall.

 For information on how speech analytics can help measure the voice of your customer, download our white paper, Measuring Voice of the Customer.

 Customer journey mapping has a great many strengths for businesses to benefit from and can be incorporated into most developmental strategies with relative ease.
 Mapping out the actions your customers take can keep issues in understanding and communication at bay, while opening doors to more knowledge-driven growth than you would otherwise be aware of.

 Has your business had success with customer journey mapping?

 Learn how to connect the dots of your customer interactions across channels